PrismaticDepths/neoprism/README.md

 # NeoPrisma / nprisma

-NeoPrisma is a fast, clean, and reliable successor to Prism's Autoclicker 4.0.
+NeoPrisma is a fast, clean, and reliable autoclicker & macro for MacOS.\
+It is the successor to Prism's Autoclicker 4.0.

 | | nprisma | prism's autoclicker |
 | - | - | - |